browserengineering/book/book/forms.md

     area definitely can't make such changes, so let's skip this in our browser.

-Now when we click an `input` element and clear its contents, we can call `render` to redraw the page with the `input` cleared:
+Now when we click an `input` element and clear its contents, we should call `render` to redraw the page with the `input` cleared.
+To make things easier, I'm just always calling `render` regardless of whether things changed:

 ``` {.python}
 class Tab: